$q$-Derivative Grammar: -Grammars for permutations q-Grammars for permutations

 Now let $\sigma^{(l)}$ be the permutation obtained from $\sigma$ by removing $n,n-1,\dots,m+l+1$, where $0\le l<n-m$, and assume that $\sigma^{(l)}$ has been labeled recursively.
 Assume that the weight of $\sigma^{(l)}$ is

 We now define the grammatical labeling of $\sigma^{(l+1)}$.
 Note that $\sigma^{(l+1)}$ has $m+l+2$ positions to be labeled.
 As before, descent positions are labeled by~$y$ and ascent positions are labeled by~$x$.
 The subscripts are determined as follows.
-Suppose that $m+l+1$ is inserted into $\sigma^{(l)}$ at position~$p$ to form $\sigma^{(l+1)}$, and
+Suppose that $m+l+1$ is inserted into $\sigma^{(l)}$ at position~$p$ to form $\sigma^{(l+1)}$.
+Then we consider two cases.